 Does that sound awesome to you?
 I want that!
-I want that!
+I want effective partnership with God!

 The word that is translated here is koinonia.
 It is used 19 times.
 The exact match is only used 9 times.
 It is frequently translated fellowship, but also communication, participation, partnership and giving is also used.
 If we limit koinonia to laughing and talking with friends over dinner we miss the power of this word.

 When we broaden the scope of koinonia to include mutual partnering, loving, communicating and sharing what we have and who we are (that’s important) with someone; then we begin to understand what this word means.
 It’s not about having coffee everyone in a while for a pretentious chat.
 It’s experiencing life with someone…in this verse Paul is talking about your partnership with God.

 God planned it that way.
 I’m not sure why, but again and again, I see people in partnership with God, flowing to accomplish His divine plan in the Earth.

 Paul said, Do you want your partnership in the faith to become effective?
 I want to be one of those people.
 I mean we are if we’ve be born into God’s family, but I’ve been challenged to access more of His Divine nature so my life can bring glory to His name.

 Is God stirring your heart?